John-Rood/VectorVault/README.md

 <br>
 <br>

-If have any questions, drop a message in the [Vector Vault Discord channel](https://discord.gg/AkMsP9Uq), happy to help.
+If have any questions, drop a message in our [Discord channel](https://discord.gg/AkMsP9Uq), happy to help.

 <br>